Ranjan13/microtext-lexicon/README.md

 # microtext-lexicon
-Lexicon for microtext normalization
-If you are using this resource please cite:
+# If you are using this resource please cite:

 @inproceedings{satapathy2017phonetic,
   title={Phonetic-based microtext normalization for twitter sentiment analysis}, author={Satapathy, Ranjan and Guerreiro, Claudia and Chaturvedi, Iti and Cambria, Erik},